-Megan Sharpton: Body Found Burning In Tennessee, Murdered By Donnie Jones On ID
+Megan Sharpton On ID: Body Found Burning In Tennessee, Murdered By Donnie Jones

-Erika ‘Megan’ Sharpton, also known as Megan Sharpton, was a Tennessee woman who was found dead and burning in what was thought to be a grass fire five years ago.
+Erika “Megan” Sharpton, also known as Megan Sharpton, was a Tennessee woman who was found dead and burning in what was thought to be a grass fire five years ago.
 Her killer was Donnie Frank Jones Jr, who was convicted and sentenced to life in prison for her rape and murder.
 Investigation Discovery has picked up the story and will be dramatizing it on their crime documentary Murder Comes To Town.
 The episode pertaining to Megan Sharpton is titled “Answering The Call.”
 ID’s Murder Comes To Town is a riveting crime series that analyzes cases that have happened in small towns.

 Guilty plea, sentence stand in Megan Sharpton murderhttp://t.co/NYuu6UI2Z7 pic.twitter.com/QDSMs4sEMp